aaronjenson/yoshai/README.md

 ### `reformat`

-This mode is used for development to change the format of saved data.
+This mode was used during development to change the format of saved data.
 You should not depend on its behavior.

 ## Acknowledgements